 Mitigation Measure G-25: The Project shall include air filtration systems for residential dwelling units designed to have a minimum efficiency reporting value (MERV) of 12 as indicated by the American Society of Heating Refrigerating and Air Conditioning Engineers (ASHRAE) Standard 52.2.
 The air handling systems shall be maintained on a regular basis per manufacturer's recommendations by a qualified technician employed or contracted by the

 Applicant or successor.
 Operation and maintenance of the system shall ensure that it performs above the minimum reporting value.

-Enforcement Agency: City of Carson Department of Development Services, Building and Safety Division Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division Monitoring Phase: Pre-Construction, Post-Construction a.
+Enforcement Agency: City of Carson Department of Development Services, a.
 Construction

+Monitoring Phase: Pre-Construction, Post-Construction

 8. Noise